 - We believe in the resurrection of born-again believers to eternal life with Jesus, and of the lost to eternal life in Hell.

 We believe, as the Bible teaches, there are no second chances after death; our eternal destiny is determined in this life according to our response to Jesus Christ.

 We reject the idea of reincarnation.

 Rev. 20:11-15; Matt.
 25:31-46; Lk 16:22-28; Heb.
 9:27; Jn 3:16; Jn 3:36; I Thess 4:14-17

 - We believe in the spiritual unity of all believers everywhere, regardless of race and color, in Jesus Christ.

 We believe there is one true universal Church composed of everyone who acknowledges and trusts in Jesus Christ as Savior and Lord.

 We hold that all true believers are one with Christ regardless of denominational background.

 There is no place for racial prejudice in the body of Christ.

 Division and strife between Christians is sinful.
-We guard unity and work through differences in loving confrontation, that respects people, submits to truth, and pursues reconciliation.
+We guard unity and work through differences in loving dialogue and confrontation, that respects people, submits to truth, and pursues reconciliation.